Devonshire Parish: Natural features

 Natural features in Devonshire include Devonshire Bay, and Devonshire Marsh.
 Devonshire Bay is located on the South shore of Bermuda.
 There is a national park here and remnants of a fort.
 Boats moor in the bay for its relatively calm waters.
 The remnants of the fort was one of the forts from the "fortress Bermuda" project when Bermuda was becoming militarized after the American Revolution.
 This is the only public beach on the south shore of Devonshire.

 Devonshire marsh is in the center of the parish and is on the north side of Middle Road.
-It was originally known as "brackish pond", which gave the parish its very first name before being officially named.
+It was originally known as "brackish pond", which gave the parish its first name before being officially named.
 It has been hit by human development over the years; sections were drained for farming and commercial activities.
 In 1996 there was a significant fire in Devonshire marsh, but the area has recovered since then.
 There are two nature reserves in the marsh area for its protection - the Firefly and Freer cox nature reserves.

 Other, less known natural features include Robinson bay, Orange Valley, Palmetto Park, Garthowen Park, and Friendship Vale Park.